 A DFS volume is the combination of a DFS root, and the DFS links attached to it.
 A DFS volume is accessed using a standard UNC name:

 where Server-Name is the name of the host computer, Dfs-Share-Name is your DFS root, and Path\File is any valid Win32 path name.

 A volume can contain thousands of shares.
 If you access a remote share, then the system caches certain information locally.
 The next time you accesses that share, you access the local cache, rather than pulling a fresh copy from the remote server.

 It is possible for this cache to be either pointing to the wrong location or to be corrupt, usually identified by the informative message "Server cannot find network path of DFS name space"

 To fix this you need to have 'File Services Tools' installed on the server.
 If you don't have them installed, you can find them in Server Manager, Add Feature, Remote Server Administration Tools (RSAT), Role Administration Tools, File Services Tools.
 Once you have them installed, open a command window as Administrator and run the command

 This should clear your cache without a server reboot and the share should be accessable again.

 Windows allows you to mark directories or files as 'shares', which means that other users on a Network can access them.
-To enable shares for a directory, right click it with your mouse, then select the sharing option.
-This is 'sharing and security' on Windows XP.
-Click the 'Share this Folder' radio button, give the share a name, and by default the 'Everyone' user group will get read access.
-You can change the access levels with the 'Permissions' button.
+To enable shares for a drive with Windows 10, right on the drive name, select 'share with' then 'advanced sharing', then the 'advanced sharing' button.
+Click the 'Share this Folder' radio button, then you can give the share a meaningful name, as it will default to the drive letter.
+You can also define what access people get with the 'permissions' button.
+By default the 'Everyone' user group will get read access.
+The 'cache' button is used to decide what happens if the share is offline.

 DFS will support either FAT or NTFS format DFS roots.
 If you cross a 'junction' to a DFS root with a different format, you change from one file format to the other.